pawamoy/dependenpy/docs/usage.rst

     django_auth = Package('django', 'path/to/django',
                           limit_to=['contrib.auth'])

-Of course, you could also have build a the django_auth Package by directly specify the name and path of the subdirectory, but using limit_to allows you to build the full tree, starting at the root (Django's directory).
+Of course, you could also have build a the ``django_auth`` Package by directly specify the name and path of the sub-directory, but using limit_to allows you to build the full tree, starting at the root (Django's directory).

 .. code:: python